Good Morning, Midnight (Brooks-Dalton novel): Background

 In a 2016 interview, Brooks-Dalton explained where the idea for the book came from:

 I was working at a radio station when I thought of the initial idea.
 It was in the northeast, and when we had lots of snow someone had to be responsible for periodically going outside and knocking the snow off the transmitter, otherwise it would muffle the signal and we would go off the air.
 That image, of someone all alone in an empty radio station, keeping the signal alive, stuck with me.
 Eventually it became this book.

 In another interview with the Chicago Review of Books, Brooks-Dalton explained that one of her inspirations was exploring gender roles in parenthood and the differences between how men and women feel guilt over the abandonment of their children:

 The expectations of what women should value and what they are responsible for have permeated our culture for so long that it makes me wonder: if we all woke up in a totally different society tomorrow, would these gender disparities still exist?
 And how long would it take for those stigmas to fade?
 A decade?
 A generation?

 In addition to the narrative interspersed between post-apocalyptic Earth and the space station, certain parts of Good Morning, Midnight also go back in time to tell the past of Augustine and Sullivan.

-He was a boy with a traumatic childhood who became a womanizer as an adult and dedicated himself exclusively to the Cosmos.
-Augustine abandoned the love of his life when she became pregnant, and never bothered to keep in touch with her or the daughter.
+Augustine was a boy with a traumatic childhood who became a womanizer as an adult and dedicated himself exclusively to the Cosmos.
+He abandoned the love of his life when she became pregnant, and did not keep in touch with her or their daughter.

 Sullivan represents the other side of the coin: the astronaut grew up with an absent, divorced mother who only thought about work.
-Married a second time, the mother began to focus more on the children with her new husband than on Sully.
+Married a second time, her mother neglected her children in favour of her new husband.